dingusagar/AsyncFaceRecognition/README.md

 # AsyncFaceRecognition with Super Resolution for biometric attendance system
 A demo python application for face recognition based attendance system using enhancement of low resolution images by super resolution deep learning models.

-This project was extended from the awesome [pyimagesearch blog](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).
+This project was extended from the awesome [pyimagesearch blog for face recognition](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).
 Check the blog for good explanations of the basic code.

+Uses `face_recognition` and `ISR` libraries for face recognition and Super resolution respectively.

 # Install Dependencies